MSE 44500 Materials Engineering Systems Analysis and Design

 Credits and Contact Hours: 3 credits.
 Weekly Schedule for 15 weeks: three 50 minute lectures.

-Instructors or Course Coordinators: M. Krane and K. Trumble.
+Instructors or Course Coordinators: M. Krane, K. Trumble and M. Cakmak.

 Textbook: Materials Selection in Mechanical Design, 4th Edition, M. F. Ashby, Elsevier (2011).
 Engineering Statistics, 4th edition, D. C. Montgomery, G. C. Runger, and N. F. Hubele, J. Wiley & Sons (2007).